-At Skegness and District Hospital the out-of-hours service did not provide information on how to raise a complaint in languages other than English and we found that accessing any information about the complaints procedure on the provider's website very difficult to understand.
+The provider did not provide information on how to raise a complaint in languages other than English and we found that accessing any information about the complaints procedure on the provider's website very difficult.

-Patients at the out-of-hours service at Skegness and District Hospital were not provided with any information on how to make a complaint, or encouraged to provide feedback about their care.
+Patients told us they were not provided with any information on how to make a complaint, or provide feedback about their care.